alice-cariou/megapose_benchmarking/README.md

 To test a new example with megapose, you will need to :

-Create an inputs file for megapose, with the name of the example directory, the name of the object, and the coordinates of the bounding box around the object to detect.
+Create an inputs file for megapose, with the name of the example directory, the name of the object, and the coordinates of the bounding box around the object to detect. (temporary solution hopefully)
 `./screate_inputs_file.py --name <example_name> --object <object_name> x1 y1 x2 y2`
 an example of use for this script would be :
 `./screate_inputs_file.py --name 004 --object tless23 300 286 425 336`